587900/dat250-spring-counters-todos/README.md

+# Assignment complete
+See the file 'dat250-expass4.md' for details.

 # dat250-spring-counter-todos

 The test suite (**TodoControllerTest**) should run after your implementation (see badge below).
 You are not allowed to change the test class!